Connect to End COVID-19 Toolkits

 Connect to End COVID-19: Informed Vaccine Decision-Making

 In a complimentary NASW webinar held on January 12, 2022, participants learned how to apply MI and SBIRT frameworks to help clients with their decision-making around COVID-19 vaccination.
-That webinar is available for self-study, on demand, with complimentary CEUs from the NASW Social Work Online CE Institute.
+That webinar was available for self-study, on demand, with complimentary CEUs from the NASW Social Work Online CE Institute through August 31, 2024.

-In 2022, NASW and 14 of its state chapters, and HBRT will host 14 MI and SBIRT trainings across the United States, in states with low vaccination rates and high levels of vaccine hesitancy.
-These interactive trainings, lead by HBRT trainers, will introduce MI and SBIRT, and how these evidence-based modalities can be effectively deployed to help guide collaborative conversations with clients about COVID-19 vaccine decision-making.
-The complimentary six-hour trainings, held in two, three-hour sessions over two days, include six complimentary CEUs for currently practicing, licensed NASW social work members.
-The NASW Chapters providing trainings include: AL, AR, IN, KY, LA, MI, MO, MS, NV, OH, OK, SC, TN, TX.
+In 2022, 2023, and 2024, NASW and 30 of its state chapters, and HBRT hosted 27 MI and SBIRT trainings across the United States, in states with low vaccination rates and high levels of vaccine hesitancy.
+These interactive trainings, led by HBRT trainers, introduced MI and SBIRT, and how these evidence-based modalities can be effectively deployed to help guide collaborative conversations with clients about COVID-19 vaccine decision-making.
+The complimentary six-hour (one-day) trainings, included five complimentary CEUs for currently practicing, licensed NASW social work members.
+The NASW Chapters that provided trainings in 2022-2023 include: AL, AR, CA, DC, FL, GA, IA, IN, KY, LA, MI, MT, MO, MS, ND, NYS, NV, OH, OK, SC, TN, TX, VA, WI, WV.
+Trainings were held in 2024, the final year of the grant, for the following NASW Chapters: MD, ME, NH, VT, and PA.

-Through Connect to End COVID-19, NASW and HBRT also are creating a Mobile Application (Mobile APP) to provide social workers with MI strategies, SBIRT screening questions, and vaccine information.
-Release of the APP is projected for early summer 2022.
+Through Connect to End COVID-19, NASW and HBRT also created a Mobile Application (Mobile APP) to provide social workers with MI strategies, SBIRT screening questions, and vaccine information (information about the APP below).

-Leading the University of Texas at Austin team are Mary Velasquez, PhD, Professor and HBRT Director; Kirk von Sternberg, PhD, Associate Professor and HBRT Associate Director; Leslie Sirrianni, LCSW, HBRT Senior Research Program and Training Coordinator; Lloyd Berg, PhD, Associate Professor and Division Chief of Psychology at UT-Austin’s Dell Medical School; and Diana Ling, HBRT Program Manager.
+Leading the University of Texas at Austin team are Mary Velasquez, PhD, Professor and HBRT Director; Kirk von Sternberg, PhD, Associate Professor and HBRT Associate Director; Lloyd Berg, PhD, Associate Professor and Division Chief of Psychology at UT-Austin’s Dell Medical School; and Diana Ling, HBRT Senior Program Manager.

 Motivational Interviewing